-Once Ion Studio detects the motor controller it will display the current firmware version in the Firmware Version field (1).
-Each time Ion Studio is started it will check for a new version of its self which will always include new firmware.
-If an update is required Ion Studio will download the latest version and display it in the firmware available field (2).
+Once Motion Studio detects the motor controller it will display the current firmware version in the Firmware Version field (1).
+Each time Motion Studio is started it will check for a new version of its self which will always include new firmware.
+If an update is required Motion Studio will download the latest version and display it in the firmware available field (2).

 - 1. When a new version of firmware is shown click the update button (3) to start the process. - 2.
-Ion Studio will begin to update the firmware.
+Motion Studio will begin to update the firmware.
 While the firmware update is in progress the onboard LEDs will begin to flash.
-The onboard flash memory will first be erased.
-It is important power is not lost during this process or the motor controller will no longer function.
-There is no recovery if power fails during the erase process. - 3.
+The onboard flash memory will first be erased. - 3.
 Once the firmware update is complete the motor controller will reset.
 Click the "Connect Selected Unit" button to re-connect.